-The curriculum at the regional campuses will have the same core educational objectives, course requirements and similar instructional and evaluation methods as students completing their course work in the traditional block clerkships.
-The major difference is that students in the regional campus sites will meet the objectives of each clerkship in a longitudinal manner rather than in the traditional block schedule.
+The curriculum will have the same core educational objectives, course requirements and similar instructional and evaluation methods as students completing their course work in the traditional block clerkships.
+The major difference is that students at the LIC sites will meet the objectives of each clerkship in a longitudinal manner rather than in the traditional block schedule.
 Students will be embedded in primary care practices with primary care faculty physicians, and will also be assigned faculty preceptors in the required disciplines of internal medicine, pediatrics, surgery, Ob/Gyn, psychiatry, and neurology.
 Students will work with their preceptors to record patient encounters, participation, settings, and achievement of the competencies to ensure that they are meeting the same core requirements as traditional clerkship students.
-In addition students will demonstrate developmental competencies essential for a primary care curriculum.
+In addition, students will demonstrate developmental competencies essential for a primary care curriculum.